Using the Scalable Network Modeling Interface to Analyze Communications Network Performance

 GroundVehicle4WiFi4

-To finish modeling the communications link between the UAV and convoy, we will use complex transmitter and receiver models.
-This will give us more insight into the performance of the wireless links.
+To finish modeling the communications link between the UAV and convoy, use complex transmitter and receiver models.
+This will give more insight into the performance of the wireless links.
 The complex model can reference an antenna object.
 Antenna objects are used in the definitions of Scalable Network Modeling Interface interfaces.

-Add a transmitter to the convoy
+Adding a transmitter to the convoy

-1. Using the Insert STK Objects Tool () insert a Transmitter () object using the Insert Default method.
+1. Using the Insert STK Objects Tool (), insert a Transmitter () object using the Insert Default method.

 2. Select GroundVehicle2 () on the Select Object Window.